kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-03-start-devcamper-project/15-controller-methods.md

 ## Create a `controllers` folder
 * We'll create a file for each "resource"
     - So we'll create `bootcamps.js`
-    - We need to `export` each method so we can bring it in to the `routes` files
+    - We need to `export` each method so we can bring it into the `routes` files

 ## Renaming files (TODO - Might remove this as is it necessary?)
 * `controllers/bootcamps.js` --> `controllers/controllers-bootcamps.js`